oherik/Waft/docs/sprint_retrospectives/retrospective_2015-10-09.md

 4. Discuss why you picked your estimation, and begin splitting the user story into smaller more technical tasks
 5. When the user story has been split into task that are as small as possible, make another estimation with planning poker
 6. If the result differs too much, repeat steps 4-5
-7. When the team agrees enough, the Scrum Master picks an estimation for the user story
+7. When the team agrees sufficiently, the Scrum Master picks an estimation for the user story
 8. Pick another user story and repeat steps 1-7.

 **Write about this in the post mortem report** -- How some of us felt that the planning process didn't go that well, and that we decided to change it to fit us better.
-That we adapts Scrum to us, and not the other way around.
+That we adapt Scrum to us, and not the other way around.

 ## Refactoring